matteoferla/pyfurby/hardware.md

 * a large red LED, a small green LED and a photoresistor just to fill the hole.
 * USB PnP microphone

+The Amp and microphone where replaced with

+* SPH0645LM4H I2S microphone
+* MAX98357A I2S Amp

-I also plan to replace the USB microphone with a I2S microphone, because the former is rather too sensitive to the slightest movement.
+This was because the microphone+shim was too sensitive to the slightest movement.

 ## Things to test